songster-sa/aws-sw-arch-associate-notes/readme.md

 - SnowBall Edge - 100TB - compute + storage - offline aws??
 - SnowBall Mobile - exa-byte
 - SnowBall Client - to export data
-- can use S3 to import-export
+- HAVE TO use S3 to import-export - you can't move data directly from Snowball into a Glacier Vault or a Glacier Deep Archive Vault.
+You need to go through S3 first and then use a lifecycle policy.

 ## Storage Gateway
 - is hardware or software